UPDATED AUGUST 2025

 6-years old | Huntington, West Virginiaicon

-Isaiah Jacob Franklin, 6-years old, was fatally attacked by a family pit bull in his home in the 2600 block of 9th Avenue in Huntington.
-Scanner traffic reports at the time of the attack indicated Isaiah suffered severe injuries to his head and neck and the dog remained aggressive when first responders arrived.
-He was transported to Cabell Huntington Hospital where he died of his injuries.
-Family members said the 3-year old male pit bull, named Tiny, belonged to his mother's boyfriend and that it attacked the child without provocation or warning.
-Two adults where in the room with Isaiah as he finished up playing a video game when the dog suddenly attacked; his mother was in the next room.
+Isaiah Jacob Franklin, 6-years old, was fatally attacked by a family pit bull.
+The violence occurred just after 9:00 pm inside a home in the 2600 block of 9th Avenue, Huntington Police Chief Joe Ciccarelli confirmed.
+Scanner traffic reports indicated Isaiah suffered severe injuries to his head and neck.
+He was transported to Cabell Huntington Hospital, where he died of his injuries.
+Family members said the 3-year old male pit bull, "Tiny," belonged to his mother's boyfriend and that it attacked the child without provocation or warning.
+Two adults where in the room with Isaiah as he finished playing a video game when the dog suddenly attacked; his mother was in the next room.
 The dog had been living in the household for about a year, according to his mother.
-Photographs of the dog posted to social media showed the dog was unneutered.
-The family also owned a female pit bull that was uninvolved in the attack.
-Both dogs were taken into custody by animal control.
-No charges are anticipated. [source citations]
+Recent photographs of the pit bull posted to social media showed the dog was unneutered.
+The family also owned a female pit bull, "Charisma," who was new to the home but uninvolved in the attack.
+Both dogs were taken into custody by Huntington Animal Control.
+Tiny was euthanized by a court order. [source citations]

 Date of death: December 2, 2016 Chained: No